Caltech-IPAC/rapid/docs/source/install/install.rst

 This script is has been tested on a Mac laptop running macOS Montery.

-1. Prerequisite for atlas-library build:
+1. Prerequisite for the atlas-library build in the build script:

 .. code-block::

    brew install gfortran

-2. Modify the following line in the build script to configure build environment, setting the absolute path of the rapid git repo.
-E.g.,
+2. Modify the following line in the build script to configure the environment within the script, setting the absolute path of the rapid git repo:

 .. code-block::

    setenv RAPID_SW /source/code/location/rapid

-3. Run the build script.
+3. Run the build script:

 .. code-block::